- Products and PDKs

 - IPKISS Link for Siemens EDA: integration of IPKISS with the GUI of L-Edit and L-Edit Photonics by Siemens EDA.

-- IPKISS Link for Ansys Lumerical: run Lumerical FDTD simulations on your PCells directly from IPKISS.
+- IPKISS Link for Ansys Lumerical: run Lumerical FDTD and MODE EME simulations on your PCells directly from IPKISS.

 - IPKISS Link for Dassault Systèmes Simulia: run FDTD simulations on your PCells in CST Studio Suite directly from IPKISS.

 Click on the links below to jump to the story

 IPKISS application example provided by Ghent University and imec (*).